Fellowship Church: Programs

 Fellowship Church is the location for Ed Young's annual leadership conference, the C3 Conference, also known as the Creative Church Culture Conference.

 In September 2007, FC launched a website, ineed2change.com, in conjunction with a sermon series of the same name.

-Since March 2013, Fellowship Church has hosted an annual citywide Good Friday service for the Dallas/Ft.
-Worth metroplex at the newly built Klyde Warren Park.

-Bible college

-In August 2013, Fellowship Church opened a leadership college, University of Next Level, designed to develop a generation of leaders to lead.
-Areas of study include theology, leadership development, and spiritual formation with a required internship.
-Degrees offered are a 2-year Associate in Church Leadership & Ministry and 1 year Diploma in Church Leadership and Ministry.
+Controversies

+In 2010, Pastor Ed Young was criticized for his luxurious lifestyle, including the purchase of a Falcon 50 private jet, an annual housing allowance of $240,000 per year, and an annual salary of $1 million dollars.